 Researches are currently investigating how the "second brain" mediates the body's immune response.
 We know that at least 70% percent of our immune system is aimed at the gut to expel and kill foreign invaders.

-So after all, whether you are a professional athlete or just an sports enthusiast in the comfort of your coach, it is time to pay more attention to that so-called "gut feelings".
+So after all, whether you are a professional athlete or just an sports enthusiast, it is time to pay more attention to that so-called "gut feelings".